It’s easy to confuse compliance with compatibility. – Terri Cole

 We all know by now that setting healthy boundaries is crucial for our mental health.

-What’s a simple definition of setting those boundaries?
+But before we continue, what’s a simple definition of setting those boundaries?

 To let others know what’s OK and what’s not OK.